combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 Read Logs (``0x04``)
 ********************

-After successfully receiving the request message, the Kitchen Timer responds with a sequence of Read Log Response messages.
+After successfully receiving the request message, the Node responds with a sequence of Read Log Response messages.

 Request Payload